baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 stories accepted, you're kinda getting it wrong.
 Review is really about gaining feedback from the Product Owner on your work.
-But Review is also a planing meeting: has your work during the sprint flagged the need fomr some additional, future user story for the backlog?
+But Review is also a planing meeting: has your work during the sprint flagged the need for some additional, future user story for the backlog?
 Be honest with the Product Owner about any increase in technical debt; it may warrant a specific user story to refactor it out later.